ryanvilbrandt/commission_tracker/src/host_quick_guide.md

 * PG-13
 * Have a reference picture attached, or be loose enough in their requirements (e.g. Artists' Choice)
+* All reference pictures must be SFW

 Commission requests must not:

 * Request more than 2 characters (assuming they paid for the extra character)
-* Request something more complex than a sketch
+* Request something more complex than a sketch, or with a background
 * Be racist, hateful, or intended to insult or harm others
 * Depict excessive violence, gore, or self harm
 * Attempt to copy the style of another artist